 It wasn’t “trivia” to them, it was deady serious – what you might call The Ex-Factor.

 First, those favourite jazz musicians from the Bop era who have swelled the ranks of the great Trio in the Sky, listed by how long they were with us, before bad drugs, bad driving, wronged women and poorly controlled medical conditions all took their deadly toll.
+Currently average life expectancy is around 82, and clustered around that average, so the last quarter are as expected.

 - JJ Johnson, by his own hand 2012